-We are continuing to evaluate other fixed and variable operating costs, including rationalizing our real estate footprint and further optimizing and being disciplined in our marketing strategy to better position ourselves for profitability.
+We are continuing to evaluate other fixed and variable operating costs, including further rationalizing our real estate footprint and continuing to optimize and be disciplined in our marketing strategy to better position ourselves for profitability.
 However, our future results of operations will depend on our ability to successfully navigate current business challenges and the overall macroeconomic environment.

-For more information on the components of net loss for the three months ended October 29, 2022, refer to the section titled "Results of Operations" below.
+For more information on the components of net loss for the three and nine months ended April 29, 2023, refer to the section titled "Results of Operations" below.